-- exclusive custody which grants the custody to one of the parents, who has the right to decide on everything with regard to the child's daily life and thus, to exercise full parental responsibilities (unless a judge gives other provisions); the non-custodial parent has limited responsibilities;
+- exclusive custody which grants the custody to one of the parents, who have the right to decide on everything with regard to the child's daily life and thus, to exercise full parental responsibilities (unless a judge makes other provisions); the non-custodial parent has limited responsibilities;

 - alternating custody implies that each parent has the right to exercise exclusively his/her parental responsibilities for the period of custody granted to them; each of them has the custody of the minor for predetermined periods.

 At any time after the separation, the spouses may request a review of the conditions on which the separation was granted, especially in regard to the exercise of parental authority, amount and type of child support.
 Spousal support may also be sought if the spouse seeking support was not at fault for the separation and has no means or insufficient means for his or her support.

 Children must be supported until they become financially independent and, although there is no age limit for financial independence, usually the standard test applied by the Italian Family Courts is when the child reaches the age of 26 in case of University studies.
 The average child support is equivalent to 25% of the annual income per child